jostylr/event-when/eventwhen.md

 [execute](# "js")

 Here we can execute a handler this.
 This is the whole point.
 We could have a variety of values here.
 * string.
-This could be an action, in which case it is executed as if it is a function.
+This could be an action, in which case it is .
 Or it could be an event which case it is emitted, the data going along for the ride.
 * function.
 Classic.
 It gets executed. no given context
 * [possible handler types...].
-The array form gets executed in order, the object form does not.
+The array form gets executed in order.
+The array can contain Handler objects that are then handled

 We have a cont value that if false will terminate execution of further handlers.

-!!! not sure about the types still.
-Do we need a general object? string types don't get that and args passed in.
-Problem?

     function (data, emitter, ev) {
         var handler = this,